TokisanGames/Terrain3D/doc/docs/installation.md

 8. Select `Project / Reload Current Project` to restart once more.
 9. Open `demo/Demo.tscn`.
 You should see a terrain.
 Run the scene by pressing `F6`.

-**Updated 0.9.3-dev:** When using Terrain3D in your own scene, select the Terrain3D node in the Scene panel.
+**Updated for 0.9.3-dev:** When using Terrain3D in your own scene, select the Terrain3D node in the Scene panel.
 In the Inspector, click the folder icon to the right of `data directory`, and specify a directory to store your data.
 This directory can be used shared with other scenes.

+Next, learn how to [prepare your textures](texture_prep.md).

-If it isn't working for you, watch the [tutorial videos](tutorial_videos.md) and read [Troubleshooting](troubleshooting.md) and [Getting Help](getting_help.md).
+If installation isn't working for you, watch the [tutorial videos](tutorial_videos.md) and see [Troubleshooting](troubleshooting.md) and [Getting Help](getting_help.md).

 ### Manually Running The Demo
 1. Download the [latest binary release](https://github.com/TokisanGames/Terrain3D/releases) and extract the files, or [build the plugin from source](building_from_source.md).